lateralblast/oort/README.md

-	-i FILE:     Open a locally saved HTML file for processing rather then fetching it -p PATCH:    Get a patch from MOS (Requires Username and Password) -r PATCH:    Get README for a patch from MOS (Requires Username and Password) -w WORK_DIR: Set work directory (Default is ~/.goofball)
+	-i FILE:     Open a locally saved HTML file for processing rather then fetching it -p PATCH:    Get a patch from MOS (Requires Username and Password) -r PATCH:    Get README for a patch from MOS (Requires Username and Password) -R PATCH:    Get README for a patch from MOS (Requires Username and Password) and send to STDOUT -w WORK_DIR: Set work directory (Default is ~/.goofball)
 	-c:          Output in CSV format
 	-x:          Get patchdiag.xref